versionone/VersionOne.SDK.Java.APIClient/README.md

 Copyright (c) 2008-2014 [VersionOne](http://versionone.com/).
 All rights reserved.

-The VersionOne Java SDK is a free and open-source library that accelerates software development of applications that tailor VersionOne to better fit with new practices and other tools.
-Unlike direct use of the VersionOne REST API, the Java SDK provides a framework for application development on the JVM stack to make development of those applications faster and easier.
+The VersionOne Java SDK is a free and open-source library that accelerates software development of applications that integrate with VersionOne.
+The SDK serves as a wrapper to the VersionOne REST API, eliminating the need to code the infrastructure necessary for direct handling of HTTP requests and responses.

-This product includes software developed by VersionOne.
-This product is open source and is licensed under a modified BSD license, which reflects our intent that software built with a dependency on the Java SDK can be commercial or open source, as the authors see fit.
+The Java SDK is open source and is licensed under a modified BSD license, which reflects our intent that software built with a dependency on the SDK can be for commercial and/or open source products.

 ## System Requirements